haoxins/haoxins.github.io/archived-2022/cryptography-real-world-2.md

   you to authenticate without the server ever learning your real password.

+---

-* A *one-time password* (**OTP**) algorithm allows you to create as many one-time passwords as you want from a symmetric key and some additional data.
-The additional data is different, depending on the
+* A one-time password (**OTP**) algorithm allows you to create as many one-time passwords as you want from a symmetric key and some additional data.
-  OTP algorithm.
+  - The additional data is different, depending on the `OTP` algorithm.

 * There are two main schemes that one can use to produce OTPs:
-  - The HMAC-based one-time password (**HOTP**) algorithm, standardized in `RFC 4226`, which is an OTP algorithm where the additional data is a counter.
+  - The HMAC-based one-time password (**HOTP**) algorithm, standardized in `RFC 4226`, which is an `OTP` algorithm where the additional data is a counter.
-  - The time-based one-time password (**TOTP**) algorithm, standardized in `RFC 6238`, which is an OTP algorithm where the additional data is the time.
+  - The time-based one-time password (**TOTP**) algorithm, standardized in `RFC 6238`, which is an `OTP` algorithm where the additional data is the time.

-* Most applications nowadays use **TOTP** because *HOTP* requires both the client and the server to store a state (a counter).
+* Most applications nowadays use **TOTP** because `HOTP` requires both the client and the server to store a state (a counter).
-* Storing a state can lead to issues if one side falls out of synchrony and cannot produce (or validate) legitimate OTPs anymore.
+  - Storing a state can lead to issues if one side falls out of synchrony and cannot produce (or validate) legitimate OTPs anymore.

-* In most cases, this is how TOTP works:
+* In most cases, this is how __TOTP__ works:
   - When registering, the service communicates a symmetric key to the user
     (perhaps using a QR code).
 The user then adds this key to a TOTP application.
   - When logging in, the user can use the
     TOTP application to compute a one-time
     password.
-This is done by computing
+  - This is done by computing
-    `HMAC(symmetric_key, time)`, where time
+    `HMAC(symmetric_key, time)`,
-    represents the current time
+    where time represents the current time
-    (rounded to the minute in order to make a one-time password valid for 60 seconds).
+    (rounded to the minute in order to make a one-time password valid for `60` seconds).
     Then
-  - (a) The TOTP application displays to the user the derived one-time password, truncated and in a human-readable base (for example, reduced to 6 characters in base 10 to make it all digits).
+  - (a) The TOTP application displays to the user the derived one-time password, truncated and in a human-readable base (for example, reduced to `6` characters in base `10` to make it all digits).
   - (b) The user either copies or types the one-time password into the relevant application.
   - (c) The application retrieves the user's associated symmetric key and computes the one-time password in the same way as the user did.
-If the result matches the received one-time password, the user is successfully authenticated.
+  - If the result matches the received one-time password, the user is successfully authenticated.

 * One interesting standard in this space is the
   **Fast IDentity Online 2** (**FIDO2**).
-  *FIDO2* is an open standard that defines how to use asymmetric keys to authenticate users.
+  `FIDO2` is an open standard that defines how to use asymmetric keys to authenticate users.
   The standard specifically targets phishing attacks, and for this reason, FIDO2 is made to